How to Choose a Kindergarten in Singapore (2026)

 - Daily or weekly updates on learning activities

-- Progress reports that discuss specific skills, not just generic comments
+- Progress reports that discuss specific skills, not just generic comments like "doing well"

 - Open-door policy for parent observations